Thursday, August 25, 2016

 Wednesday, August 10, 2016

-When I set up my web site, I asked friends to give me feedback.
-I was quite surprised that they approved of my spelling and a bit taken aback by their take on my statement,
+When I first set up my website, I asked friends for feedback.
+I was quite surprised that they approved of my spelling, but I was genuinely taken aback by their reaction to this statement on my site:

 I am an atheist.
 Normally that doesn't come up in conversation but if you're looking to talk through questions of infidelity, sexuality, gender, divorce, abortion and other life issues without a religious perspective, you may find that information useful.